 Please note that by payment of CCA dues (unless claiming retired status) you confirm that you currently meet, or have met during the past 12 months, the 30 hour Continuing Education Requirement of the CCA, as outlined in the Qualification Standards promulgated by the American Academy of Actuaries' Committee on Qualifications (effective January 1, 2008), regardless of whether or not you have issued any Statement of Actuarial Opinion (SAO).
-If you issue any SAO in 2017, the Qualification Standards require you to satisfy the Continuing Education Requirement in 2015.
+If you issue any SAO in 2018, the Qualification Standards require you to satisfy the Continuing Education Requirement for the previous calendar year.
 Issuing an SAO without satisfying the Continuing Education Requirement is a violation of Precept 2 of the Code of Professional Conduct.

 Dues to the Conference of Consulting Actuaries are not deductible as charitable contributions for Federal Income Tax purposes.
 Dues payments may be deductible as an ordinary and necessary business expense.